-Whether you’re looking to formally transition into a project management (PM) role or just improve your ability to keep a team on time and on task, thinking about PM from a holistic perspective is key to professional success.
-Though some may denigrate PM by reducing it to staying on top of reminders, excelling at PM tasks requires practice in a wide range of areas—including communication, leadership, collaboration, problem-solving, and adaptability, to name just a few.
+Whether you’re looking to formally transition into a project management (PM) role, or improve your project management skills and ability to keep a team on time and on task, PM is best viewed from a holistic perspective.
+Project management is much more than staying on top of reminders.
+Excellence in PM requires practice in a wide range of areas beyond project management skills—including communication, leadership, collaboration, problem-solving, and adaptability, to name just a few.

-Companies are increasingly recognizing the value of PM skills and acknowledging the large role they play across their organizations.
-In a recent study commissioned by the tech company Wrike, a whopping 94% of respondents said they consistently, though often unofficially, manage projects in their workplace.
-With a result that overwhelming, chances are PM is a significant part of your daily life too.
-Here’s how we can help you excel at it.
+Companies are increasingly recognizing the value of effective project management skills and acknowledging the large role they play across their organizations.
+In a recent study commissioned by the tech company Wrike, 94% of respondents said they consistently (though often unofficially) manage projects in their workplace.
+With such an overwhelmingly large percentage, chances are PM is a significant part of your daily life too.
+Here’s how AMA can help you excel at it.

-At their core, project managers are responsible for planning out a project’s task list and milestones, and working with stakeholders to ensure timelines adequately reflect both project goals and the amount of time needed to successfully execute a task.
-However, beyond this, their duties often extend to everything from ensuring stakeholders understand how success is defined for their tasks, to negotiating how work will be balanced against budget, to troubleshooting unexpected roadblocks—big and small.
-In terms of hard skills, this means being adept at everything listed below:
+Project managers are responsible for planning a project’s task list and milestones, and working with stakeholders to ensure timelines adequately reflect both project goals and the amount of time needed to successfully execute a task.
+However, beyond this, their duties often extend to everything from ensuring stakeholders understand how success is defined for their tasks, to negotiating how work will be balanced against budget, to troubleshooting unexpected roadblocks—large and small.
+In terms of hard skills, this means being adept at all of the following:

 From kickoff meetings to retrospectives, project managers are tasked with clearly communicating the needs of the project every step of the way.
-This means knowing how to gauge team members’ communication styles, how to structure communications to optimize for both understanding and buy-in, and—most importantly—how to keep the project flowing smoothly while also ensuring everyone’s needs are being heard.
+This means knowing how to gauge team members’ communication styles, how to structure communications for optimal understanding and buy-in, and—most importantly—how to keep the project flowing smoothly while also ensuring everyone’s needs are being heard.

 Forecasting and Risk Management

-You know that saying about best laid plans?
-Well, it’s usually top-of-mind for most project managers.
-As part of their role, they are expected to both plan for and forecast expected outcomes—meaning when a project is likely to be completed, how much internal resource time needs to be allocated, and how much money should be set aside to budget for external support or overtime—as well as predict potential setbacks and roadblocks, and make contingency plans for them.
+The familiar saying about best-laid plans going astray is usually top-of-mind for project managers.
+As part of their role, they are expected to both plan for and forecast expected outcomes; i.e., when a project is likely to be completed, how much internal resource time needs to be allocated, and how much money should be set aside to budget for external support or overtime—as well as predict potential setbacks and roadblocks, and make contingency plans for them.

-Knowing how to talk so others will listen is a key part of any management position—and PM is no different.
-Even if you don’t consistently lead a team, spearheading a project requires a lot of the same subskills.
-Namely, being able to inspire others to perform their best work, knowing how to spot and ameliorate interpersonal tensions, and effectively problem-solving through unexpected developments.
+Knowing how to talk so others will listen is a key part of any leadership position—and PM is no different.
+Even if you don’t consistently lead a team, spearheading a project requires a lot of the same subskills, and chief among them is being able to inspire others to perform their best work, knowing how to spot and alleviate interpersonal tensions, and effectively problem-solve through unexpected developments.

 No longer a “soft skill,” popular PM methodologies have turned time management into a robust, testable field with multiple diverging philosophies, including Agile and Waterfall.
 Being well-versed in varying PM techniques, knowing which one is best for your industry and project type, and being able to seamlessly adapt your chosen approach’s principles to fit a given project’s specifics are all key parts of being an effective manager of time.

-Don’t know where to start?
-Consider our Improving Your Project Management Skills: The Basics for Success class.
-Specially designed for people who are new to project management or for those who consider project management a distant secondary portion of their jobs, this introductory course offers lectures, discussions, and exercises that cover practical applications of Project Management Institute concepts.
+Consider AMA’s Improving Your Project Management Skills: The Basics for Success class.
+Specially designed for people who are new to project management or for those who consider project management a secondary portion of their jobs, this introductory course offers lectures, discussions, and exercises that cover practical applications of Project Management Institute (PMI) concepts.

-Learn all you need to know about contributing to project management with one of our most popular classes: Essentials of Project Management for the Non-Project Manager.
-This two-day class is perfect for those who are often part of interdepartmental efforts, but not officially at their helm – such as subject matter experts, project sponsors, or contributors.
-Teaching essential project management concepts and associated terminology, this class is essential to ensuring everyone on your team is aligned on expectations and using a common language.
+Essentials of Project Management for the Non-Project Manager.
+This two-day class is perfect for those who are often part of interdepartmental efforts, but not officially in charge of projects – such as subject matter experts, project sponsors, or contributors.
+Teaching essential project management concepts and associated terminology, this class is essential to helping ensure that everyone on your team is aligned on expectations and that all are using a common language.

 PMP Exam Prep Course